Field ReferenceSettings

 • Name — unique identifier (“Fermenter 3”, “Bottling line A”).

-• Typetank, vessel, or line.
+• TypeTank, Vessel, or Line.
 Drives which production steps can be scheduled here (you don’t bottle on a fermenter).

-• Capacity qty / UoM — useful capacity.
+• Capacity (qty + UoM) — useful capacity.
 Validated against batch volumes during scheduling.

 • Notes — free-text (calibration date, last cleaning, ownership).

-/settings/uom — Units of measure
+Units of Measure

 The conversion table.
 Defines all units (gallons, liters, kilograms, cases, each) and the conversions between them.
-Used everywhere a quantity changes hands between a vendor unit and an inventory unit, between recipe units and batch units, between bottle volumes and case volumes.
+Used everywhere a quantity changes hands between a vendor unit and an inventory unit, between recipe units and batch units, between vessel volumes and case volumes.

 Field reference